Lily Bunney Celebrates Rebellious Female Friendships

 Lily Bunney, Birthday Dinner #2 (Disappearing into the affection bonds of the world around me), 2024, gem art, 37 × 27 cm.
 Courtesy: the artist, miłość and Guts Gallery; photograph: Vinx Photography

-The works in the show document the various stages of an evening spent with close friends: Bunney’s monumental depictions of urinating women are interspersed with a selection of small-scale, gem-bedazzled scenes of platonic love and girlhood.
+The works on display document the various stages of an evening spent with close friends: Bunney’s monumental depictions of urinating women are interspersed with a selection of small-scale, gem-bedazzled scenes of platonic love and girlhood.
 While the juxtaposition may seem jarring, it perfectly encapsulates the mercuriality of a girls’ night out, which might be fraught with drastic turns at any point.
 Particularly sentimental is the artist’s ‘Birthday Dinner’ series, which features friends holding hands in a busy restaurant: Birthday Dinner #2 (Disappearing into the affection bonds of the world around me) and Birthday Dinner #3 (With all of you I’m never lonely – It’s a miracle come true) create a sense of continuity through a recurring blue sleeve and dark setting.
 Bunney grants us a seat at the glittering table, an invitation into this loving community, without revealing her subjects’ identities – tapping into the universal fulfilment of female friendship.

 lily-bunney-star-complete